 is to enhance the quality of life, to promote independent functioning and to facilitate personal growth for adults with a history of mental illness.
 To achieve this, Independence Center provides ongoing social, educational, vocational, and housing opportunities.

 Independence Center began accepting Members in 1989 following a two-year fundraising and planning initiative started by Lake County residents seeking aid for mentally ill family members.
-It became clear the resources needed by those with chronic mental illness were not prevalent, and if these family members and other afflicted community members were to ever have a chance at living normal, healthy and productive lives, the community would have to support them in a new way.
-With a $60,000 grant for the facility and an additional $165,000 to work with, doors opened to the first 11 original Members supported by three paid staff members and a 15-Member Board of Directors.
+It became clear the resources needed by those with chronic mental illness were not prevalent.
+If these family members and other afflicted community members were to ever have a chance at living normal, healthy, and productive lives, the community would have to support them in a new way.
+With a $60,000 grant for the facility and an additional $165,000 to work with, doors opened to the first 11 original members, supported by three paid staff members and a 15-Member Board of Directors.

 Since then, we have served more than 3,000 Members.
-The most common disorders our Members are faced with include bi-polar disorder, major depressive disorder, anxiety disorder, and schizophrenia, or other psychotic disorders.
+Our members' most common disorders include bipolar disorder, major depressive disorder, anxiety, schizophrenia, or other psychotic disorders.

 Members come to us from all over Lake County.
-Their ailments don't care about the color of their skin, their religious affiliation or their household income.
+Their ailments don't care about their skin color, religious affiliation, or household income.
 Regardless of their differences, they are the same in their struggles to rise above their mental illness.